Axiomatic

 How It Works

-First run: The agent thoroughly explores your codebase, reading files and documenting architectural patterns, package structure, conventions, and key file locations.
+First run: The agent thoroughly explores your codebase, discovering relevant files and developing a verification strategy for each condition.

 What Gets Recorded